jupyter-on-openshift/jupyterhub-quickstart/README.md

 oc create serviceaccount jupyterhub
 ```

-When JupyterHub is run, it will be run as this service account instead of the ``default`` service account for a project.
+When JupyterHub is run using the templates, it will be run under the ``jupyterhub`` service account instead of the ``default`` service account for a project.

 Next grant this service account the ability to access the REST API, including being able to create and delete Kubernetes resource objects.
 This is done by giving the service account the ``edit`` role within the project.